natashajoann/Portfolio/_posts/2020-06-24-creating-a-fixed-image-background-in-4-simple-steps.md

 &nbsp;

-\- For Squarespace: open up markup and add in the above code.&nbsp;

 &nbsp;

 The HTML side of things are all done so now we'll head to our css stylesheet.
 This is where the magic happens.&nbsp;

+&nbsp;

-\- For Squarespace: head over to your Custom CSS box to add in the below CSS commands.
+\- For Squarespace: add a markup box to your desired section and add in the HTML code above.
+Then head over to your Custom CSS box to add in the below CSS commands.

 &nbsp;